NFL Rumors: Could The Indianapolis Colts Sign Alshon Jeffery?

 — Mike Wells (@MikeWellsNFL) February 28, 2017

 Last season with the Chicago Bears, Jeffery ended up catching 52 passes for 821 yards and two touchdowns.
 Those numbers may not look like superstar numbers, but he has dealt with nagging injuries for the last couple years and has played it safe to capitalize on his free agency.
-In 2014 with the Bears, Jeffery showed off his full potential with 85 receptions for 1,133 yards and 10 touchdowns.
+In 2014 with the Bears, Jeffery showed off his full potential with 85 receptions for 1,133 yards and ten touchdowns.

 Why would the Colts decide to pursue a top-notch wide receiver rather than spending most of their money on the defensive side of the football?

 First of all, the Colts must give Luck as any weapons as they can afford.
 Indianapolis could sign Jeffery and still have plenty of money and the draft to shore up their defense.
-Ballard has to be aggressive in order to turn the Colts back around into a legitimate Super Bowl contender.
+Ballard has to be aggressive to turn the Colts back around into a legitimate Super Bowl contender.

 Secondly, Jeffery would add exactly the dynamic that the Colts’ offense has been missing over the last couple of years.
 T.Y.
 Hilton is one of the most underrated wide receivers in the NFL, but he doesn’t possess the athleticism or stature that Jeffery has.
 Standing in at 6-foot-3 and 218 pounds with above average athleticism, Jeffery would add a much bigger and more dynamic target than Luck has ever worked with.